 - 8. A tribunal established under this Article shall conduct its proceedings in accordance with the UNCITRAL Arbitration Rules, except as modified by this Section. - 9.
-A tribunal established under Article 10.19 shall not have jurisdiction to decide a claim, or a part of a claim, over which a tribunal established or instructed under this Article has assumed jurisdiction. - 10.
-On application of a disputing party, a tribunal established under this Article, pending its decision under paragraph 6, may order that the proceedings of a tribunal established under Article 10.19 be stayed, unless the latter tribunal has already adjourned its proceedings.
+A tribunal established under Article 11.19 shall not have jurisdiction to decide a claim, or a part of a claim, over which a tribunal established or instructed under this Article has assumed jurisdiction. - 10.
+On application of a disputing party, a tribunal established under this Article, pending its decision under paragraph 6, may order that the proceedings of a tribunal established under Article 11.19 be stayed, unless the latter tribunal has already adjourned its proceedings.

-Article 10.26: Awards
+ARTICLE 11.26: AWARDS

-- 1. Where a tribunal makes a final award against a respondent, the tribunal may award, separately or in combination, only: - (a) monetary damages and any applicable interest; - (b) restitution of property, in which case the award shall provide that the respondent may pay monetary damages and any applicable interest in lieu of restitution.
+1. Where a tribunal makes a final award against a respondent, the tribunal may award, separately or in combination, only:

-A tribunal may also award costs and attorney's fees in accordance with this Section and the applicable arbitration rules.

-2. Subject to paragraph 1, where a claim is submitted to arbitration under Article 10.16.1(b):

-- (a) an award of restitution of property shall provide that restitution be made to the enterprise; - (b) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; and - (c) the award shall provide that it is made without prejudice to any right that any person may have in the relief under applicable domestic law. - 3.
-A tribunal is not authorized to award punitive damages. - 4.
-An award made by a tribunal shall have no binding force except between the disputing parties and in respect of the particular case. - 5.
-Subject to paragraph 6 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay. - 6.
-A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention, - (i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules or the UNCITRAL Arbitration Rules, - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or - (ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal. - 7.
-Each Party shall provide for the enforcement of an award in its territory. - 8.
-If the respondent fails to abide by or comply with a final award, on delivery of a request by the non-disputing Party, a panel shall be established under Article 20.6 (Request for an Arbitral Panel).
-The requesting Party may seek in such proceedings: - (a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and
+- (a) monetary damages and any applicable interest; and - (b) restitution of property, in which case the award shall provide that the respondent may pay monetary damages and any applicable interest in lieu of restitution. - 2.
+A tribunal may also award costs and attorney's fees in accordance with this Section and the applicable arbitration rules. - 3.
+Subject to paragraph 1, where a claim is submitted to arbitration under Article 11.16.1(b): - (a) an award of restitution of property shall provide that restitution be made to the enterprise; - (b) an award of monetary damages and any applicable interest shall provide that the sum be paid to the enterprise; and - (c) the award shall provide that it is made without prejudice to any right that any person may have in the relief under applicable domestic law. - 4.
+A tribunal may not award punitive damages. - 5.
+An award made by a tribunal shall have no binding force except between the disputing parties and in respect of the particular case. - 6.
+Subject to paragraph 7 and the applicable review procedure for an interim award, a disputing party shall abide by and comply with an award without delay. - 7.
+A disputing party may not seek enforcement of a final award until: - (a) in the case of a final award made under the ICSID Convention, - (i) 120 days have elapsed from the date the award was rendered and no disputing party has requested revision or annulment of the award; or - (ii) revision or annulment proceedings have been completed; and - (b) in the case of a final award under the ICSID Additional Facility Rules, the UNCITRAL Arbitration Rules, or the rules selected pursuant to Article 11.16.3(d), - (i) 90 days have elapsed from the date the award was rendered and no disputing party has commenced a proceeding to revise, set aside, or annul the award; or - (ii) a court has dismissed or allowed an application to revise, set aside, or annul the award and there is no further appeal.

+8. Each Party shall provide for the enforcement of an award in its territory.

+9. If the respondent fails to abide by or comply with a final award, on delivery of a request by the non-disputing Party, a panel shall be established under Article 22.9 (Establishment of Panel).

+The requesting Party may seek in such proceedings:

+(a) a determination that the failure to abide by or comply with the final award is inconsistent with the obligations of this Agreement; and respondent abide by or comply with the final award.